Immerse Yourself in the Field With Our MS in Forensic Psychology Program

 Tuition and fees are subject to change.
 Books and materials are not included and may cost between $2,500 to $3,500.

-Create a unique learning program to deepen your understanding of forensic psychology as well as focus on criminal justice practice and theory.
+Create a unique study path to deepen your knowledge of forensic psychology while focusing on criminal justice practice and theory.

-Explore how technology is used in the commission of various crimes that include child sexual exploitation, child pornography, cyberstalking, cyberbullying, and human trafficking.
+Explore how technology is used in the commission of various crimes, such as cyberstalking and human trafficking.

-Examine criminal behavior that includes intimate partner violence, child abuse, maternal and paternal filicide, and elderly abuse.
+Examine criminal behavior that includes intimate partner violence, child abuse, maternal and paternal filicide, and elder abuse.

 Explore probation and parole services, corrections, and the interactions in the criminal justice system.

-Develop an understanding of military culture and the short- and long-term effects of post-traumatic stress disorder.
+Develop an understanding of military culture as well as the short- and long-term effects of post-traumatic stress disorder.

-Discover how you can work with police departments or other law enforcement agencies by assisting in officer selection and training, stress management, critical incident stress debriefing, and hostage negotiation.
+Gain the skills to assist in police officer selection and training, critical incident stress debriefing, and hostage negotiation.

 Gain insight into the unique dynamics of sex offenders as you explore paraphilic behaviors, including pedophilia and hebephilia.

-Apply both psychological and public policy principles to understand the impact of terrorism and the countermeasures required to combat terrorist threats.
+Apply psychological and public policy principles to understand the impact of terrorism and the measures required to combat threats.

-Dive more deeply into the experiences of both victims themselves and first responders, who may suffer from vicarious traumatization as a result of working closely with victims.
+Dive deeper into the experiences of both victims and first responders, who may suffer from vicarious traumatization.

-Attorneys, police officers, and judges work hard to put criminals behind bars—but they don’t work alone.
-Forensic psychologists play a key role in helping these stakeholders understand the psychological drivers of crime and address criminal behavior in an effective way.
+Attorneys, police officers, and judges work hard within the legal system—but they don’t work alone.
+Forensic psychology professionals play a key role in helping these stakeholders understand the psychological drivers of crime and address criminal behavior in an effective way.

-With an online master’s in forensic psychology from Walden, you’ll have the expertise needed to be an invaluable resource in many facets of the criminal justice system.
-Make a positive impact for victims, families, and communities as you help protect human rights and ensure that justice is served.
+With an online master’s in forensic psychology degree, you’ll have the expertise needed to be an invaluable resource in many facets of the criminal justice system.
+Make a positive impact for victims, families, and communities as you help protect human rights and uphold social justice .

 An MS in Forensic Psychology can prepare you to work in settings such as: